Skip to content Message Us Message Us

 The Cost of Cheap

 For a workshop or a distributor, the initial margin on a budget coilover kit can look attractive.
-Once you factor in the failure-mode risk (quench cracking, corrosion pitting, premature seal failure common in lower-grade materials), the math gets ugly.
+Then factor in the failure risk.
+Cheaper materials are prone to cracking, rust pitting, and early seal failure. the math gets ugly.
 One warranty return involving labor can wipe out the profit from three sales.
 Three wipes out the profit from a whole rack.

 This is why the serious retailers have already shifted their buying criteria.
 Initial margin matters less.
 Failure rate and warranty exposure matter more.